Marco Peresani: Fumane

-Research at Grotta di Fumane represents his biggest endavour.
+Research at Grotta di Fumane represents his biggest endeavour.
 He assisted Prof. A. Broglio and M. Cremaschi from the start of the excavation and took the lead in 2006.
 The impressive stratigraphic archive (ca. 80-30 ka BP) and the good conditions of preservation make it a key site for understanding the adaptive and cultural dynamics first of Neanderthals and then of the early Sapiens.
 Among the numerous discoveries, the most important are: